Margins and padding

-In this article we'll describe a simple approach to adjusting margins and padding if you're new to Page Builder.
+In this article we'll describe a simple approach to adjusting margins and padding if you're new to Beaver Builder.
 For more finely tuned control over spacing and the details about how the final value is determined, see the troubleshooting article on margins and padding.

-But first, a quick review of the CSS box model.
+A quick review of the CSS box model